ansemjo/imapfetch/README.md

 ### BACKUP

-Once `imapfetch.py` is done you have a local copy of all your mails.
+Once `imapfetch` is done you have a local copy of all your mails.
 This is a one-way operation, no mails that are deleted online are deleted in your archive.
 Since the maildir format is a very simple one, you can then backup that entire directory as-is with tools like [borg](https://www.borgbackup.org/) or [restic](https://restic.net/).
 Both do a fantastic job at